z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 ```
 ### Accuracy

-Generally the basic functions are accurate within 1-3 counts of the floating mantissa.
+Generally the basic functions are accurate within 1-2 counts of the floating mantissa.
 However, in certain ranges of certain functions the relative accuracy is much less do to the intrinsic properties of floating point math.
 Accuracy expressed in counts of the floating mantissa is relative accuracy - i.e. relative to the size of the number.
 Absolute accuracy is the absolute size of the error - e.g. .000001.
 The derivative functions, computed as combinations of the basic functions, typically have larger error because the errors of 2 or more basic functions are added together in some fashion.

 If the value of the function depends on the value of the difference of 2 floating point numbers that are close to each other in value, the relative error generally becomes large, although the absolute error may remain well bounded.
 Examples are the logs of numbers near 1 and the sine of numbers near pi.
 For example, if the argument of the sine function is a floating point number is close to pi, say 5 counts of the mantissa away from pi and it is subtracted from pi the result will be a number with only 3 significant bits.
 The relative error in the sine result will be very large, but the absolute error will still be very small.
 Functions with steep slopes, such as the exponent of larger numbers will show a large relative error, since the relative error in the argument is magnified by the slope.

-The multiplication process is "correct" and in fact more correct than the digi international method.
-Every carry term is calculated and brought into the result.
-Digi international code ignores the `c*f` term of the 24-bit mantissa calculation of `abc*cdf`, because they determined it wasn't required. m32 doesn't take that short cut and calculates all the terms.
-This also applies to the squaring process, which is also "correct".
+The multiplication process is similar to the digi international method.
+The digi international code ignores the `c*f` term of the 24-bit mantissa calculation of `abc*cdf`, because they determined it wasn't required. m32 also takes this short cut and does not calculate all the terms.
+This also applies to the squaring process, which uses a similar optimisation.

 The addition / subtraction process is "correct", and this result should be identical to m48 within the significant digits of IEEE 754.

-The division process relies on N-R estimation, and it follows exactly the same process as digi international do.
-There are some notes about the number of significant bits of calculation required to derive a correct IEEE 24-bit mantissa, and I believe that using the 32-bit internal mantissa calculations this outcome is achieved.
+The division process relies on N-R estimation.
+There is an analysis of the number iterations, based on the convergence of N-R estimation, required to derive sufficent significant bits for a correct IEEE 24-bit mantissa and I believe that using 3 iterations and the 32-bit internal mantissa calculation this outcome is achieved.

-The square root calculation relies on N-R and is therefore an estimate only.
-With the 3 iterations currently implemented the estimate is accurate.
+The square root calculation also relies on N-R and is therefore an estimate.
+With the 3 iterations currently implemented the estimate is also accurate to the requirement of the IEEE 24-bit mantissa.
 With 1 iteration the result is good for 3D graphics in games and not much else.

 The rest of the derived power and trigonometric functions rely on the polynomial expansion process and will only be as accurate as the coefficients that are fed into the process.
 I've used those coefficients found in the Hi-Tech C library code.
 I guess they got them mostly right, but their code is not known for accuracy.
 Someone with a mathematical background might be interested to calculate better coefficients at some stage.